awslabs/aws-crypto-tools-test-vector-framework/features/0000-framework.md

 They will be composed of JSON manifest files that define one or more test cases, including sufficient information for a compatible client to process each test case.
 These manifest files can also identify additional resources needed for a given test case.
 These resources will be identified with a URI.
-If identifying a local file, the URI will be a relative path from the manifest file to the target file.
+If identifying a local file, the URI will be a relative path from the manifest file's parent directory to the target file.

 ## Out of Scope